subpixelch/statamic-tiny/README.md

 #Config
-Add a line to your main Statamic settings.yaml file:
+Add this line to your main Statamic settings.yaml file:
 ```YAML
 _tiny_key: "YOUR_TINYPNG_API_KEY"
 ```